 Cricket is a budget carrier, providing entry-level and mid-range smartphones to its subscribers.

-Virgin is a subsidiary of Sprint and does not operate its own network infrastructure.
+Virgin was a subsidiary of Sprint (now merged with T-Mobile) and does not operate its own network infrastructure.
 In other words, it is a mobile virtual network operators (MVNO).
-It rides on Sprint’s wireless network to provide prepaid phone service for voice, text, and data (including 4G LTE service).
+It rides on T-Mobile’s wireless network to provide prepaid phone service for voice, text, and data (including 4G LTE service).

-Boost Mobile is a CDMA carrier and a subsidiary of Sprint.
+Boost Mobile is a CDMA carrier and was a subsidiary of Sprint (now T-Mobile).
 It is a mobile virtual network operators (MVNO), meaning it does not have a wireless network of its own.
-It runs on Sprint’s network.
 Its unique selling point is that its products and services are targeted at the budget consumer.

 As such, Boost Mobile offers entry-level and budget smartphones and does not provide any phone services on contract.
 What kind of mobile services does Boost Mobile offer?
 Voice, text, data (including 4G LTE).